wchill/SwitchInputEmulator/MultiInput/help.md

 layout: help
 ---

-# Notes
-* `command1 & command2` executes the commands at the same time (so you can press both A and B simultaneously using `a & b`).
-* `command1, command2` executes the commands in series (so `a & b` presses A first, then B).
-* These can be combined, for example: `move left, zl & a` moves the left analog stick left, then presses ZL and A simultaneously.
-* If two inputs conflict, the latter command has priority.
-For example, `up & down` will result in only `down` being pressed. `up, down` would work just fine, however.
-* Spaces are ignored when combining commands, so `a&b` is fine, for example.

 ### Button commands
 * press <parameter>
     * Presses the specified button for 500ms.
 Just the button name can also be used